squirlemaster42/video-game-inq/README.md

 Plot Design: Tre

-Currently working on level design.
+Currently working on level design and adding rigidity do the software.